141 arrested after communal violence in Jodhpur

 Earlier, the authorities issued orders imposing a curfew till Wednesday midnight besides suspending mobile internet services.

-Tensions broke out the night intervening Monday and Tuesday over putting up of Islamic flags on the Jalori gate circle, which led to stone pelting.
+Tension broke out the night intervening Monday and Tuesday over putting up Islamic flags on the Jalori Gate circle, which led to stone-pelting.

 The clashes triggered a war of words between Gehlot and the BJP.